PatrickHollweck/SRocket/docs/quickstart.md

 #### Emitting from the client-side.

+As a example we will emit a event to the example route from created above.
 After the SRocket server is running you can connect to it via the standart [socket.io](socket.io) client, in this example we will emit to example ``` Route ``` registered above.

 ```js